USB Cable Color Codes Brief Guide

 Is There a Data Transfer Cable Only?

-USB cables come in two main variations: charging-only and data transfer cables.
+USB cables come in two main variations: charging-only and data-transfer cables.
 However, data transfer cables can also carry power, making them suitable for both charging and data transfer purposes.

 In conclusion, USB cable color codes play a crucial role in helping users understand the purpose of each wire within the cable.
 While the colors may vary, understanding the general principles can help you identify the wires correctly and avoid connection issues.
 So, the next time you encounter a USB cable, you’ll be better equipped to decipher its color code and ensure a seamless connection for your devices.